- Understand the basic structure of a Java program

 }

 The class declaration public class HelloWorld defines a type named HelloWorld.
-Java is object-oriented to its core—you can't write free-floating functions like in C or Python.
-Every method must belong to a class.
-The public access modifier means this class is visible to code in other packages.
-If you omit public, the class becomes package-private, visible only within academy.javapro.module2.
+Java is object-oriented to its core — you can't write standalone functions.
+Every method must belong to a class, and the public access modifier means this class is visible to code in other packages.

 public static void main(String[] args) {